tischlibrary/stata/index.md

 ## Goals for the Hour

 - (brief) Introduction to the Stata Interface
-- Formatting Datasets to be used in a Regression
 - 2 Examples of Linear Regression
 - Exporting Regression Tables
 - Where to get help